Cov-ComSec/Cov-ComSec.github.io/content/posts/metasploit/index.md

 You should now receive a remote shell - congratulations you have just carried out your first exploit through Metasploit.

 ## Challenge
-This week, we have only looked at the scanning & exploitation process - next week we will look into post exploitation.
+This week, we have only looked at the scanning & exploitation process - next week we will look at post exploitation.
 But for today, return to the Nmap scan and pick a different port and try to gain access.

 ## Further Challenges
 Have a go at completing the [Metasploit room on TryHackMe](https://tryhackme.com/room/rpmetasploit).